Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 ![Delete a customer/supplier](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DeleteCustomerSupplier.png "[Delete a customer/supplier]")

-1. Double click on the existing customer/supplier to be deleted.
+1. Double click the customer or supplier to be deleted.

-  > [Warning] Be aware that the existing customer/supplier will be deleted permanently.
+  > [Warning] Be aware that the customer/supplier will be deleted permanently.

 2. Click the [DELETE] button.
-The selected customer/supplier is deleted.
+  The selected customer or supplier has been deleted.

 [comment]: <> (Schaltfläche heißt nicht genau LÖSCHEN sondern [KUNDE Kundennr.
 LÖSCHEN] oder [LIEFERANT Lieferantnr.
 LÖSCHEN].
 Andere Lösung?)